 - “Why are they criticizing you?”
 I dug a little bit on this one.
 After some thoughts on it, I kind of figure out or guess that those people were only reflecting their own fears on me.
 Fear of getting out of this famous comfort zone, to try new things, to challenge themselves.

-Why getting angry?
-Why feeling bad?
-Why doubting about your capacities when you can feel deep down in your guts that you can do it?
-The best answer to this kind of negative attitude is just to laugh and think to yourself “ Wait and see darling, I’m going to prove you I can do it” Giving yourself the power to reach your goal is the best answer.
+Why getting angry, feeling bad, or doubting about your capacities when you can feel deep down in your guts that you can do it?
+The best answer to this kind of negative attitude is just to laugh and think to yourself “ Wait and see darling, I’m going to prove to you I can do it” Giving yourself the power to reach your goal is the best answer.

 To summarize, those are my 4 tips – they work for me, hope they will work for you :